 Kitchen faucet prices are a factor of the quality, aesthetics, functionality and features of the faucet and accessories.
-This guide to kitchen faucet prices and the cost of installation is an opportunity to compare prices.
+This guide to kitchen faucet prices and the cost of installation is an opportunity to compare prices for all major types of kitchen faucet.
 It has the same kind of pricing information found in all our kitchen remodeling prices guides.
 They’ll assist you as you select components that suit your style and fit your budget.
+But how much is the average cost of a faucet?
+As discussed below there are several factors which will affect the cost of a kitchen faucet, however in general the average price will sit somewhere between $300 – $600.
+The following table provides an overview of costs for a kitchen faucet replacement / installation project:

 Types of Kitchen Faucets